Uniform polytope: Constructive summary

 The 15 constructive forms by family are summarized below.
 The self-dual families are listed in one column, and others as two columns with shared entries on the symmetric Coxeter diagrams.
 The final 10th row lists the snub 24-cell constructions.
 This includes all nonprismatic uniform 4-polytopes, except for the non-Wythoffian grand antiprism, which has no Coxeter family.

 Truncated forms

-The following table defines all 15 forms.
-Each trunction form can have from one to four cell types, located in positions 0,1,2,3 as defined above.
+The following table defines 15 forms of truncation.
+Each form can have from one to four cell types, located in positions 0,1,2,3 as defined above.
 The cells are labeled by polyhedral truncation notation.